Resende-Lab/Peixoto_Sweet_corn_hybrid_prediction/README.md

 # Peixoto_Sweet_Corn_hybrid_prediction

-This is a repository with the scripts of the paper: Utilizing Genomic Prediction to Boost Hybrid Performance in a Sweet Corn Breeding Program (Peixoto et al.).
+This is a repository with the scripts of the paper: Utilizing genomic prediction to boost hybrid performance in a sweet corn breeding program (Peixoto et al.).

-# Still working on it

 ### Specifications